IBM/tnz/SECURITY.md

 [tnz maintainers](https://github.com/IBM/tnz/blob/main/MAINTAINERS.md).

 The maintainers intend to address security vulnerabilities of medium or higher severity within 60 days of being publicly known.
+An initial response should be made in less than 14 days.
 Expect critical vulnerabilities to be fixed rapidly after they are reported.
 Refer to the linked [OpenSSF vulnerability response process]( https://github.com/ossf/oss-vulnerability-guide/blob/main/maintainer-guide.md#apply-the-vulnerability-response-process